-With Thanksgiving a few days away, I thought it would be a good time to bring attention to the focal point of most meals, the scrumptious turkey and stuffing.
+With Thanksgiving upon us, it's a good time to bring attention to the focal point of most meals, the scrumptious turkey and stuffing.
 This is not only a safety reminder for those employers whose business it is to serve Thanksgiving turkey to customers or clients, but also for the average household.
 In either setting, getting food poisoning makes it tough to be in a celebratory mood and results in less than popular stories told for years to come!

 The Centers for Disease Control and Prevention (CDC) reports that annually in the U.S. 76 million people get food poisoning and the illness accounts for $1 billion in medical costs and lost work time.